Badding/Cybersec-project/README.md

 **Description:**
 Effective security logging and monitoring are crucial for detecting and responding to active breaches and for retaining alerts and forensic data for post-incident analysis.
 Without proper logging of important auditable events, such as user logins, failed login attempts, and warning messages, organizations may face big challenges in identifying vulnerabilities and responding to security incidents without having these systems in place.

 **Fix:**
+- [settings.py Line 104](project/project/settings.py#L104) line 104 added logging settings
+- [signals.py](project/notes/signals.py) Added handelers and to retrieve the IP address of the logging attempt.

 To address this security risk, a basic logging system was implemented in the application before integrating Django Axes, resulting in some overlap between these two systems.
 In the `settings.py` file, lines 104-137 contain the configuration of Django’s logging framework, specifying log formatting, and setting up an `audit.log` file in the project root directory to save the logging and Django event data.
 The `signals.py` file sets up the handlers for user login, logout, and failed login events.
 Additionally, a helper function, `get_client_ip`, is used for extracting the user’s IP address from the request object.
 This simple logging system demonstrates the basic capabilities of logging events in a web application.
 However, in an actual production environment, it is important to incorporate an active mechanism for alerting admins to suspicious activity for quick incident response time.

-Fixes are in `settings.py` and `signals.py`